-Figure 2 Landmark heatmaps for allometric shape variation the full shape dataset

-Spheres show the mean position of landmarks for the column’s dataset, vectors show landmark displacement, and colors indicate the amount of variation.
-Vector colors and lengths are calculated from relative proportions and are not equivalent across columns.
-The first column compares the a,c minimum and b,d maximum fitted allometric shapes.
-The second column compares the e,g smallest and f,h largest native species.
-The third column compares the PC1 i,k minimum and j,l maximum hypothetical shapes (see also Fig. 1c).
+Figure 2: Landmark heatmaps shape variation.
+Spheres show the mean position of landmarks for the column’s dataset, vectors show landmark displacement.
+Colors and lengths are calculated from relative proportions of the minimum/maximum vector lengths for each comparison, and are not equivalent across columns. a, shape differences between the shape fitted for the smallest Australian native (P. delicatulus to the largest species in the sample (U. caudimaculatus); b, shape differences between the mean shapes of these previous species, showing high correspondence to differences between hypothetical allometric fitted shapes; c, differences between the hypothetical shapes captured between PC1 extremes; d, differences between the hypothetical shapes captured between PC1 extremes based on allometry-free data; e, differences between the hypothetical shapes captured between PC2 extremes on allometry-free data; f, differences between hypothetical shapes between PC1 extremes after removing Notomys.

-We then visualized allometry-free shape variation along three different PC axes (see also Fig. 1d-f) to assess whether removing the shape patterns that covary with size also removed CREA.
-As expected for shape residual PC1, CREA patterns disappear, with shape variation emphasizing rostrum flexion instead of relative rostrum length.
-Species closer to the PC1 minimum show ventral flexion of the rostrum and anteroventral movement of the foramen magnum (Fig. 3a,c).
-PC1 maximum showed the opposite shape patterns (Fig. 3b,d).
+Removing the shape patterns that covary with size (Fig. 2d-f) also removed CREA.
+Species closer to the PC1 minimum show ventral flexion of the rostrum and anteroventral movement of the foramen magnum (Fig. 2d).
 The allometry-free shape residual PC2 heatmaps with all species highlighted shape patterns resembling the allometric variation seen in the full shape PC1 even though this pattern is not allometric, i.e. not correlated with body size (correlation = 0.11).
-For example, the Notomys species at PC1 minimum show enlarged braincases and auditory bullae, but not shortened rostra as expected under CREA (Fig. 3i,k; Fig. 2a,c).
-The PC2 maximum shows the opposite pattern and is occupied by the two specialized folivores and the smaller semiaquatic carnivorous yirrkoo or water mouse (Xeromys myoides, Thomas, 1889).
-To test whether these shape patterns are an artifact driven by the four bipedal species, we removed Notomys from the shape residual dataset and re-calculated the heatmap analysis.
-The result showed similar regions impacted, though the pattern of expanded auditory bulla was flipped between minimum to maximum shapes (Fig. 3i-j).
-This indicates that the bipedal hopping species are not solely responsible for the braincase and auditory bullae shape variation seen in the shape residual dataset with all species.
+For example, the Notomys species at PC1 minimum show enlarged braincases and auditory bullae, but not shortened rostra as expected under CREA (Fig. 2e).
+The PC2 maximum is occupied by the two specialized folivores and the smaller semiaquatic water mouse (Xeromys myoides).
+To test whether these shape patterns are an artifact driven by the four bipedal hoping Notomys species, we these from the shape residual dataset and re-calculated the heatmap analysis.
+The result showed similar regions of variation (Fig. 2f) This indicates that the bipedal hopping species are not solely responsible for the braincase and auditory bulla shape variation seen in the shape residual dataset with all species.